Lucky-Kashyap/JS-interview-practice/README.md

   - The function should handle both lowercase and uppercase characters
   - The character parameter can be any printable ASCII character (the function should accept any character that is part of the ASCII character set and is printable).

+## Day 4

+#### Coding Challenge: Check Triangle

+- Write a function called checkTriangleType that takes three parameters representing the lengths of the sides of a triangle.
+The function should return a string indicating the type of triangle: "equilateral", "isosceles", or "scalene"

+- 3 3 3 "equilateral"
+- 3 4 3 "isosceles"
+- 5 8 6 "scalene"

+- Todo The Function should adhere to the following rules:

+  - If all three sides are of equal length, return "equilateral"
+  - If only two sides are of equal length, return "isosceles"
+  - If all three sides have different lengths, return "scalene"

 # Interview Prep

 Happy Learning! ✨